neroist/text-encode-and-decoder/README.md

 # Text Encoder and Decoder

-### Encode and decode text in many different ways using this GUI application!
+### Encode and decode text in many ways using this GUI application!

 ![](application.png)